kendyl93/donation/README.md

 - `styled-components` - I decided to use it since it is an easy and convinient way to create, manage and share components style.
 - `react-final-form` - This might be an overkill to use that library for such a small form, however thanks to its hooks I can easily share form state across all Form children without passing it as props.
 It just helped me saving some time to implement it from scrach.
-- `react0testing-library` - used to write unit tests
+- `react-testing-library` - used to write unit tests.
+There is no 100% code coverage.
+I have created unit tests only for some most important logic and a few components.
+I created also some snapshot testing.
+Unit tests are for the developer but I wanted to create some basic snapshots to show that I am using it in the daily basis.

 # Getting Started with Create React App